influxdata/docs-v2/content/influxdb/cloud/organizations/bucket-schema/_index.md

 - [Errors](#errors)

 ### View bucket schema types
+Only buckets with an `explicit` schema-type allow measurement schemas.
 To view your bucket's schema-type, use the [`influx bucket list` command](/influxdb/cloud/reference/cli/influx/bucket-schema/list).

 ### Create a bucket schema
 Use the `influx` CLI to set the schema-type and one or more measurement schemas for your bucket:

-1. Create a schema **columns file** that defines the columns, fields, and data types for your measurement.
+1. Create a **columns file** that defines the columns, fields, and data types for your measurement.
 For more information, see [Create a columns file](/influxdb/cloud/reference/cli/influx/bucket-schema/create/#create-a-columns-file).

 2. Create a bucket with the `schema-type` flag set to `explicit`.